jasonacox/pypowerwall/tools/tedapi/README.md

 python3 -m pypowerwall.tedapi
 ```

-It will prompt you for the Powerwall Gateway password (usually printed on the QR code on the gateway), and will then query the Powerwall for config and curren site data.
-It will display some and write entire payloads to `config.json` and `status.json` in the current directory.
+You will be prompted for the Powerwall Gateway password (usually printed on the QR code on the gateway).
+It will then query the Powerwall for config and curren site data.
+The payloads will be written to `config.json` and `status.json` in the current directory.
 Example:

 ```
 Tesla Powerwall Gateway TEDAPI Reader